Coca-Cola Arena: Events hosted

 Coca-Cola Arena has been a stage for concerts by Simple Minds, Bastille, Demi Lovato, Hans Zimmer, Lewis Capaldi, Jason Derulo, 50 Cent, Martin Garrix, Maroon 5, Bini, Tiësto, Kygo, SB19 and many other singers.

 Apart from that it hosted several comedy shows, featuring famous comedians such as Kevin Hart, Michael McIntyre and Trevor Noah.

+In November 2022, the arena hosted the exhibition boxing match between Floyd Mayweather Jr. and Deji.
+Mayweather won via 6th round TKO.

 In 2024, the arena hosted Euroleague Basketball Next Generation Tournament, which was won by the youth team of Ratiopharm Ulm.

 In 2025, it hosted the final phase of the 2025 Basketball Champions League Asia.
-PFL Champions Series: Nurmagomedov vs. Hughes was held in January 2025.
-PFL Champions Series: Nurmagomedov vs. Hughes 2 will be held in October 2025.
+PFL Champions Series: Nurmagomedov vs. Hughes and PFL Champions Series: Nurmagomedov vs. Hughes 2 where held in 2025.
 The arena also hold the San Miguel vs. Barangay Ginebra basketball match as part of the celebrations for PBA's golden season, which was held on October 26, 2025.

+In 2026, two mma events where held at the arena.
+PFL Dubai: Nurmagomedov vs. Davis and PFL Dubai: Nemkov vs. Bilostenniy.